TrasqualInterviewCases/Match3Case/README.md

 - Tile: Holds the pieces and neighbours, handles the fall/spawn/matching systems.
 - ObjectPoolManager: A generic object pool that can provide any monobehaviour class as long as it has the prefab for it.
 - PieceProvider: Gets a piece from the pool and turns it into a random piece with random type with according sprite and popping behaviour.
-- PieceBase: Handles the fall movement and popping strategy and popping animation.
+- Piece: Handles the fall movement and popping strategy and popping animation.
 - PieceData: Scriptable Object that holds data for piecetypes such as red, green, blue.
 Has the matching sprite and popping strategy.
 - LevelManager: Holds the level data and sets the spawner pieces accordingly.
 - LevelData: Scriptable Object that holds an array for booleans representing the top tiles of the board.